-- Knead the dough (I do it right in the bowl for less mess) a couple minutes until a smooth dough forms.
+- Knead the dough (I do it right in the bowl for less mess) a couple of minutes until a smooth dough forms.

 - Transfer the dough to a bag and place on the counter for the dough to rest for a least 15-20 minutes, but up to an hour.

-- In an Iron skillet heat 3 tbsp REFINED coconut oil over medium-high heat (you can use other oil, but coconut has a high smoke point, and is best for frying)
+- In an Iron skillet heat, 3 tbsp REFINED coconut oil over medium-high heat (you can use other oil, but coconut has a high smoke point and is best for frying)

 - You will know when oil is hot enough when you take a small piece of dough and place it into the oil, if it sizzles and bubbles, it's ready.

-- Pull off a tennis ball size of dough.
-Stretch dough out about 5 inches long and 4 inches wide (this doesn't need to be exact) while stretching rotate the dough so you're stretching it on all sides making it circular.
+- Pull off a tennis ball size of the dough.
+Stretch the dough out about 5 inches long and 4 inches wide (this doesn't need to be exact) while stretching rotate the dough so you're stretching it on all sides making it circular.

 - Place dough in oil and fry 2-3 minutes on each side or until golden brown.